oro13/soil-health-prediction/README.md

 [Data Tutorial](https://github.com/qedsoftware/afsis-soil-chem-tutorial)

-## Infrared Spectroscopy: Overview
+## Infrared Spectroscopy: An Overview

-Infering nutrients through Infrared Spectroscopy.
+*Infering nutrients through Infrared Spectroscopy*

 Thousands of soil samples have been both scanned with (dry testing) and tested in the lab (wet testing), for a more complete soil profile.
 The goal is to predict the more detailed nutrient profile by using the coarser, but more efficient and affordable, infrared methods.

 ## How the Data Was Collected